This FAQ updated 11/2019.

 To learn more about the coaching apprentice or observer programs and our new teaching assistant program, as well as the requirements to be involved in each, you can CLICK HERE to visit our webpage.

 What should I know about elective courses?

-Electives are based on adult education models: offer a myriad of great content, and let people vote with their feet!
+Electives are based on adult education models that offer a myriad of great content.
 Sometimes it HURTS to choose one class over another.
 We feel your pain.
 Some classes will be standing room only.
 Some will have 10 people.
 The content is still good for a small class!
 These are all posted in the lunchtime elective and master class tabs on the main page!

 If you sign up, it gives us a rough headcount, and we will know that 150 people are interested in the class on underwater barbershop techniques.
 Now we know to use a larger room.